 Reflecting and Thinking

-Most Bible students have heard of Saul's conversion-the tremendous change that occurred with a persecutor of the church turns Christian.
+Most Bible students have heard of Saul's conversion.
+A tremendous change occurred when a persecutor of the church became a Christian.
 This Saul, mentioned in the previous two chapters, becomes the great apostle Paul.
-God chooses Saul as apostle to the Gentiles.
-Saul began by teaching the Jews in Damascus, but in the face of a plot against his life, fled to Jerusalem where he was accepted by the disciples through the good word of Barnabas.
-He taught among the Grecian Jews who also tried to kill him, so he fled to Caesarea and then to Tarsus.
-The church continued to grow (9:31 is one of six summary statements in Acts, see 6:7; 9:31; 12:24; 16:5; 19:20; and 28:31.)
+God chooses Paul to be an apostle to the Gentiles.
+Paul began by teaching the Jews in Damascus, but in the face of a plot against his life, he fled to Jerusalem where he was accepted by the disciples because of the recommendation of Barnabas.
+Later Paul taught among the Grecian Jews who also tried to kill him, so he fled to Caesarea and then to Tarsus.
+The church continued to grow.
+(Acts 9:31 is one of six summary statements in Acts, see 6:7; 9:31; 12:24; 16:5; 19:20; and 28:31.)

-The rest of the chapter focuses on Peter's travels to Lydda where he heals a paralytic named Aeneas, and to Joppa where he raises Dorcas.
+The rest of today's chapter focuses on Peter's travels to Lydda where he heals a paralytic named Aeneas, and to Joppa where he raises Dorcas.
 The Christians are encouraged, many more turn to the Lord and believe in the Lord.
-In preparation for the rest of the story in the next chapter, Peter stays in Joppa with Simon the tanner.
+As we get ready for "the rest of the story" in the next chapter, Peter stays in Joppa with Simon the tanner.

-[Note: Since much of the book of Acts is an historical account, the "reflecting" section of these devotionals will, in addition to focusing on specific interests and applications, also attempt to summarize the historical events and travels.]
+[Note: Since much of the book of Acts is an historical account, the "reflecting" section of these devotionals will, in addition to focusing on specific interests and applications, also provide summaries of the historical events and travels.]

 Who do you know that you would consider the most unlikely prospect to become a Christian?
 Have you considered that Saul was probably on someone's unlikely prospect list?
 Will you continue to pray about the salvation of even the unlikely ones?
 Note the phrase, "encouraged by the Holy Spirit", in 9:31.
 What do you think that means?
 Can the church today be encouraged by the Holy Spirit?
 If so, what impact would that have?

 Heavenly Father, help us see the world through your eyes.
-Help us see the possibilities in the least likely.
+Help us see the possibilities that exist even in the "least likely ones."
 Bind us together with genuine fellowship that empowers bold speech.
 We pray for your help, in Jesus' name, Amen.